Contract Monoclonal Antibody Production

 Alternative and/or Supplemental Purification Methods are Also Available

-Following the purification process, the ascites or media undergoes buffer exchange, antibody concentration and sterile filtration through a 0.2 micron filter.
+Following the purification process, the ascites or media undergoes buffer exchange, antibody concentration and aseptic filtration through a 0.2 micron filter.

 The purified antibody is then bottled and stored in aliquots in liquid, frozen or lyophilized form depending on the product specifications.
 A Q.C. analysis assessing the purified antibody concentration, purity, bioburden and functionality (if specified) is performed.